nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 - Scan the Minotaur
 - Attack Mirror -> Infuriate -> Fire Break -> Attack Mirror -> Infuriate -> Agidyne
 - Swap Junpei & Akihiko to Full Assault after turn 1
+- If Fire Break runs out before killing him use Mothman's Ziodyne and pray

 ## Judecca

-Bring Mitsuru, Yukari, & Akihiko and grind to level 53
+Bring Mitsuru, Yukari, & Akihiko and grind to level 55

 Akihiko needs to learn Ziodyne (level 53) & Yukari needs to learn Diarahan (level 52)

+Optional: Fuse something with Hama attacks if you don't have any (Virtue, Dominion, Thoth, etc)

 Find Kurama Tengu, Throne, Clotho, Lachesis and other fusion materials